microsoft/vscode-docs/docs/languages/json.md

 ### Package and Project Dependencies

-We also offer IntelliSense for specific value sets such as package and project dependencies in `package.json`, `project.json` and `bower.json`
+We also offer IntelliSense for specific value sets such as package and project dependencies in `package.json`, `project.json` and `bower.json`.

 ## Quick Navigation

-JSON files can get pretty large and we support quick navigation to properties `kb(workbench.action.gotoSymbol)` (sometimes referred to as goto symbol) with the Command Palette.
+JSON files can get pretty large and we support quick navigation to properties `kb(workbench.action.gotoSymbol)` (**Go to Symbol**) with the Command Palette.

 ![Goto Symbol](images/json/gotosymbol.png)